-Although WE will be celebrating several 10-year anniversaries in 2016, its genesis actually dates back to the 1980’s.
+Although WE celebrated several 10-year anniversaries in 2016, its genesis actually dates back to the 1980’s.

 In early 2014, WE – now under the leadership of its second pastor Rev. Lane Glaze – began a Needs Assessment process to reaffirm its core values and to discern a path for the future.
 The work of this team included a recommendation to explore the possibility of renovating the existing building on the church’s property.
 Initial research led leadership to conclude that the old barn was structurally sound enough to be renovated.
 With the expertise of Phil Waters and Sheena Jenkins, preliminary plans and renderings were created and presented to the congregation in the fall of 2014.